isaolivcld/isaolivcld/README.md

 Webdeveloper
 ------------
-I've started studying HTML, but today, I develope full websites with HTML, CSS and Javascript.
+I've started studying HTML, but today, I develope full websites with HTML, CSS and Javascript.<br>

-I code since october 2021, and today I study trough HarvardX and Alura.
+I code since october 2021, and today I study trough HarvardX and Alura.<br>
 🌍  I'm based in Brazil <br>
-🧠  I'm learning Bootstrap
+🧠  I'm learning Bootstrap<br>
 ⚡  I study assiduously, and also work full time.
 I like to learn with other people, but mostly by my own.
 I'm not a fan of face-to-face classes, and I learn many things out of pure curiosity and interest, and also through books, (I love to read), and I feel good when I have the freedom to work in a team and exchange